 In most cases, backyard chicken owners limit their flock’s foraging to keep them safe from predators.
 Even with free-range chickens, a piece of land may not have enough of the right kind of small pebbles to help chickens with digestion.
 It’s a good idea to offer some grit to help a flock.

-In addition to grit, you will of course want to provide your chickens with nutritious, high-quality food.
-Nature’s Best Organic Feeds creates science-based formulas that are non-medicated, Non-GMO Project Verified and organic.
-Our food and pellets for chickens are designed to offer the right balance of vitamins and minerals for your flock.
+Tractor Supply’s DuMOR Grit is a great option to help your feathered friends break down their food.
+In addition to grit, you will of course want to provide your chickens with nutritious, high-quality feed.
+Nature’s Best Organic Feeds creates science-based formulas that are non-medicated, Non-GMO Project Verified, and organic.
+Our feed and pellets for chickens are designed to offer the right balance of vitamins and minerals for your flock.